My book made a homeschool list on an AI platform. A friend sent it. I freaked out. Again.

 I was supposed to be calmer this time.
 I was not calmer this time.

 A friend from North Carolina sent me a screenshot earlier today, and you won’t believe it!
-My First American Coloring Book had made it onto a homeschool kindergarten book list on an AI platform called Manu.
+My First American Coloring Book had made it onto a homeschool kindergarten book list on an AI platform called Manus.
 Alongside Playing Preschool, The Good and the Beautiful, Before Five in a Row — real, established, well-known resources in the homeschool world.
 And then, at the bottom of that table: my book.
 For cultural awareness.

 Listed.
 By an AI.
 On a homeschool platform.
 That people actually use to plan their children's education.
 I need a second.